TylerYep/workshop/docs/fibonacci_heap.md

 marked, we cut that node as well, recursively mark its parent, and continue this process.
 This can be shown to run in O(1) amortized time using yet another clever potential function.
-Finally, given this function, we can implement delete by decreasing a key to -infinity, then calling dequeue_min to extract it.
+Finally, given this function, we can implement delete by decreasing a key to -infinity, then calling dequeue to extract it.